Timer error thwarts Boeing's test capsule mission to space station

 Despite the delays, and a blistering November government watchdog report that found Boeing received an "unnecessary" contract boost from NASA, a successful mission would hand Boeing an engineering and public relations win in a year punctuated by a corporate crisis over a ban on its 737 MAX jetliner following fatal crashes.

-The program, primarily meant to end America's reliance on Russia's space program for rides to the space station, had initially expected its first crewed flights on Starliner and SpaceX's Crew Dragon capsule in late 2017.
+The programme, primarily meant to end America's reliance on Russia's space programme for rides to the space station, had initially expected its first crewed flights on Starliner and SpaceX's Crew Dragon capsule in late 2017.
 A slew of design and safety concerns for both vehicles have led to schedule delays.

 The current target date for the first crewed flight is planned for mid-2020 for Boeing and SpaceX.